statamic/v2-docs/content/collections/docs/content-types.md

 Assets are files, whether images, videos, documents, zip files, or anything else within reason you want to upload, manage, and display on your site.
 Assets are grouped into Containers, allowing you to keep your files organized.

-Containers can live in a number of locations and mounted onto Statamic:
+Containers can live in your local filesystem or on Amazon S3.

-- Local filesystem
-- Amazon S3 bucket
-- Dropbox
-- S/FTP server

 ![Assets Container](/assets/img/screenshots/cp-assets.png)